denismakogon/denismakogon.github.io/_posts/2022-06-14-introduction-to-project-panama-part-2-simplified-variadic-functions.markdown

 At the same time, native functions like C _printf_ can handle a great variety of variadic arguments.
 So, the goal is to preserve the same level of flexibility during the invocation to functions like C _printf_.

 Unfortunately, the solution described in this article lacks the flexibility that variadic arguments offer.
-Declaring variadic arguments in advance turns them into an internal part of the method type, meaning those arguments become mandatory at invocation.
+Declaring variadic arguments in advance turns them into an integral part of the method type, meaning those arguments become mandatory at invocation.

 Another concern is the performance impact as there are too many invocation-specific components.
 For example, the runtime would have to create a new instance of a method handle for every variadic arguments combination.